kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 **MarketOms**.
 MarketOms is the interface that allows to place orders and receive back fills to the specific target market.
-This is provided as-is and it\'s not under control of the user or of the protocol
+This is provided as-is and it's not under control of the user or of the protocol

 -   E.g., a specific exchange API interface

 **OrderProcessor**

--   TODO(gp): Maybe MockedMarketOms since that\'s the actual function?
+-   TODO(gp): Maybe MockedMarketOms since that's the actual function?

 **OmsDb**